-In Wake Of School Shooting, Trump And Pence Address NRA
+Trump And Pence Address NRA Amid Tense Gun Debate

 Click here if you don't see the video player at the top of this page.